Policies and Procedures

 ARRIVAL RULES

-- All 7th grade students report to the gym if not eating breakfast and remain seated until the bell rings.
-All 8th grade students report to the field behind the gym.
+- All 7th grade students report to the courtyard if not eating breakfast and remain seated on benches or sidewalks until the bell rings.
+(If inclement weather, 7th grade students will be sent to the Science hallway.)

 - As all students exit the buses or cars, they must wait for a duty teacher to escort them across the street.